How A One-Woman IT Department Brought Modern Education Technology to a Rural School District

 Positive results keeps everyone on-board

-Thankfully, Lisa said that getting budget for IT projects has been smooth, thanks to incredible support for new technology from teachers, the school board, and the community.
+Thankfully, Lisa said that getting EdTech buy-in has been smooth, thanks to incredible support for new technology from teachers, the school board, and the community.
 In fact, district enrollment has been up every year she’s been with the district; a direct result, Nelson believes, of the way the district supports technology in education.
 To make sure EdTech continues to have a positive impact on students, she’s invested significant time in teacher training and surveys, attending faculty meetings, and inviting continual feedback from teachers on issues they’re experiencing.
 She also surveys students, asking what went well and what changes students would like to see in the way technology is used in their education.

 Nelson believes that any school, no matter their size, can stay in the EdTech game.
 “My mission statement is that I feel that we may be a rural district, but there’s no reason we can’t be competitive with districts around us and on a national level….
 It’s a disservice to not prepare students for what they’ll find in business and college.”